openshift-service-mesh/federation/docs/enhancements/1-crds-and-kubebuilder.md

 This resource is expected to be created as a single instance for all exported (and imported - TBD) services.
 This is necessary, because all exported services will be associated with a single e/w gateway, so we can't map n to 1 resources.

+The key assumptions for export and import semantics in all variants of `FederationServicePolicy`:
+1. Export and import rules DO NOT enforce any authorization policy.
+2. Export and import rules ensure cross-cluster service discovery, and are not intended for enforcing security.
+3. Export rules are always federation-wide - we do not allow to export services to particular meshes in a federation.
+4. Import rules are defined per remote mesh to allow narrowing down service discovery data.

+First variant of `FederatedServicePolicy` allows to export/import by label selectors and (names and namespaces).
+All rules are OR-ed in this approach.

 ```yaml
 apiGroup: federation.openshift-service-mesh.io/v1alpha1
 kind: FederatedServicePolicy